 Phylostratigraphic analysis of human genes

 A phylogenetic tree was built with the species present in OrthoMCL as the first step for assigning a point of emergence to the human genes (Figure 1).
-The 16 phylostrata represent evolutionary milestones from the emergence of cellular life to humans, and therefore hold all possible points were the founder of a human gene could have emerged.
+The 16 phylostrata represent evolutionary milestones from the emergence of cellular life to humans, and therefore hold all possible points where the founder of a human gene could have emerged.

 The tree shown in Figure 1 can be viewed as a hierarchical bifurcating tree, where earlier phylostrata are the most inclusive, and higher phylostratum numbers correspond to species that are more closely related to humans.
 Of utmost importance is the establishment of multicellular life in animals, which can be pinpointed to phylostratum 4 (Metazoa).
 Phylostratum 1 and 2 represent unicellular organisms, whereas Phylostratum 3 includes both unicellular and primitive multicellular organisms, such as filamentous fungi.